micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

 <a id='productionization'></a>
 ## Productionization: Web-Application
 * To easly use the best model for estimating buy & rent prices for individual apartment-configurations I created a web-application *app.py* using *Flask* and deployed it to *Heroku*.
-It has a comfortable user-interface and is accessible for everyone via the internet by calling this link: [PLACEHOLDER]
+It has a comfortable user-interface and is accessible for everyone via the internet by calling this link: [price-estimator-apartment-nrw.herokuapp.com](https://price-estimator-apartment-nrw.herokuapp.com)
 * By calling the link, the user automatically sends a request to the *app.py* deployed to Heroku, which then returns an HTML-input-formular to specify the desired apartment-configuration:

   <img src="presentation/Web-App_Input.PNG">